liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/04-installing-mobile-sdk-screens-android.markdown

 installs any new dependencies, like those you just added.
 Sync the Gradle files now by clicking the *Sync Now* link in the message.

-Note that your `build.gradle` may show an error similar to this:
+Note that after syncing, your `build.gradle` may show an error similar to this:

     All com.android.support libraries must use the exact same version specification...